ugotapi/soundboardpi/README.md

 # SoundBoardPi

-Creates a soundboard you build.
-You click the link it plays a sound on the local speaker setup.
+Creates a soundboard where you click a link in a table cell.
+It plays a sound on the local speaker setup.

 Paste the 0-runme.sh file in a terminal on a Pi5 with Raspberry Pi OS installed.
 Need a keyboard, mouse, usb soundcard attached to a speaker and a monitor.
 After you run the script it reboots and should show the page below.

-After setup you can set it up for remote access, just web browse to the page and click a button for sounds.
+After setup you can use it for remote access sounds, just web browse to the page and click a button for sounds.

 Pi5 8GB with Sound BlasterX G1 usb attached to speaker via 3.5mm audio cable:
 ![unnamed](https://github.com/ugotapi/soundboardpi/assets/14945441/e0c007c8-563a-48b0-82f5-0df7e4088ab2)